gracefulife/clova-developer-guide/en/CIC/References/APIs/DeviceControl.md

 ## Decrease directive {#Decrease}

-Instructs your client to turn down speaker volume or decrease screen brightness by a value of default unit, or change the TV channel to a previous channel.
+Instructs your client to turn down speaker volume or decrease screen brightness by a default unit, or change a TV channel to a previous channel.

 ### Payload field